BW1ll/PythonCrashCourse/python_work/Chapter_9/PythonCSchap9.md

 ### Initialize Parameters

 The ``__init__``() method is a special method Python automatically runs when creating an instance of a class.
 It is often called a constructor in other languages.
+In Python, methods that start and end with double underscores hold special meaning, and are often referred to as "Dunder Methods"

 ```Python
 def __init__(self, parameter1, parameter2):